ImageMagick/Usage-Markdown/canvas/index.md

 -sparse-color {method}  'x,y color   x,y color   x,y color ...'
 ~~~

-The rest of the pixels (limited according to the "`-channel`" setting) will then be mapped according to there relation to these isolated points of color, so as to smooth out the colors between those points.
+The rest of the pixels (limited according to the "`-channel`" setting) will then be mapped according to their relation to these isolated points of color, so as to smooth out the colors between those points.
 The *method* defines what that relationship will be.

 Naturally there are lots of ways to define what the intervening color should be, and which method you choose really depends on what you are attempting to achieve.